 “Third-party hotel management companies create convenience for hotel owners,” David Chu, SVP of GAM Hospitality says.
 “Investors don’t want to get bogged down by the operational nature of hotels.
 They will tell their managers, ‘We bought this hotel and want you to run it for us.’
 They may not know anything about labor, operations, or hotel accounting.
 They just want the manager to come to them on a monthly basis and tell them what’s going on and where they need to improve and invest.”

-While the responsibilities of management companies outlined above are true for many firms, David pointed out there are many different types of hotel managers.
-“Some management companies specialize in a specific area such as labor, and others are specialists in operations.
-And then there are companies who have robust executive teams who have seen it all and help with turnarounds.”
+While the responsibilities of management companies outlined above are true for many firms, David pointed out that there are many different types of hotel managers.
+“Some management companies specialize in a specific area, such as labor, and others are specialists in operations.
+And then there are companies that have robust executive teams who have seen it all and help with turnarounds.”
 In David’s experience, many hotel owners turned to their management companies for advice on asset management, and sometimes these relationships became advisory only and don’t involve operational management.

 Hotel management companies have a challenging job, observed Brian Proctor, Principal at Leeds Hospitality Group, who formerly ran operations in executive roles at Starwood Hotels, Evolution Hospitality, and BridgeStreet.
 “Third-party hotel management companies are there to protect the owner’s asset value.
 It’s a very tough job because you’re always managing someone else’s assets on behalf of them while trying to maintain brand standards.
 At some point, there will be a pull from one of those sides.
 Brands may want to get you to adopt a new initiative, but owners may not want to spend money on it.
 You need to be a good intermediary.”